Azure/azure-quickstart-templates/101-automation-runbook-getvms/README.md

 The credential should contain the username and password of the Azure AD organizalation ID to connect to Azure.
 To learn about how to create this user, see [Get set up to automate Azure]("http://aka.ms/getsetuptoautomate") and check out this blog post [Authenticating to Azure using Active Directory]("http://azure.microsoft.com/blog/2014/08/27/azure-automation-authenticating-to-azure-using-azure-active-directory/").

 ###Job
 A job will be triggered once the other resources are deployed.
-The job needs a unique GUID as the jobName.
+The job needs a unique GUID as the jobId.
 You can use this to identify the job later in your script and to retrieve the job output.